Marketing

 Revealingly, it was hard to find a clip with the full quote of Bruce Lee, most cut it off right before “…it hits all by itself” – changing the meaning of what he said completely.
 “It hits all by itself” is my main reason for including this clip, but I left the rest in because it’s also extremely relevant.
 Dishonourable shysters have made the timeless profession of marketing (bringing things to market and selling them) into a dishonest school of con-men and thieves.
 We don’t have to follow in their footsteps.

-Following the path of those who are without honor will not lead to honor.
+Following the path of those who are without honor will not lead us to honor.
 Our marketing is aimed at those who understand our product, and at educating those who are ignorant of its benefits.
 Unlike the pushers of many products in today’s market, we need not fear the truth.
 This is a function of the design of the system we’re selling.
 Because the purpose is exactly what it says it is, there’s no hidden agenda.

 This isn’t just about money, it’s about building a network of and for people who want to help each other.
 People, not collective nouns like “the poor”.
 Clean water is a good cause, clean water in a village where a friend of mine lives and can tell me how it changed the life of the community for the better is a good effect